Escape to the Charming Lakeside Chautauqua

 “Welcome to Lakeside!”

-That’s the warm greeting you can expect to hear often while visiting Lakeside Chautauqua in Northwest Ohio.
-The charming year-round destination is located along the Lake Erie shore and has been a family-friendly vacation spot for almost 150 years.
+That’s the warm greeting you often hear while visiting Lakeside Chautauqua in Northwest Ohio.
+The charming year-round destination is located along the Lake Erie shore and has been a family-friendly vacation spot for 150 years.

-My daughters and I had the opportunity to visit Lakeside over a weekend and it felt as though we had taken a step back in time.
-The grounds of Lakeside are beautiful, the people friendly, and the community is charming.
-We felt like we were walking around the movie set of a Hallmark film.
+My daughters and I visited Lakeside over a weekend, and it felt like we had taken a step back in time.
+The grounds are beautiful, the people are friendly, and the community is charming.
+I felt like we were walking around the set of a Hallmark film.
 Ironically, a few movies have been filmed at Lakeside (check out “Beyond the Lake” and “Christmas at Maxwell’s”).

 Disclaimer: Blog posts may contain affiliate links and/or ads.
-If you click on these links I may earn a small commission.
+If you click on these links, I may earn a small commission.
 This helps keep the blog running and supports my family – at no cost to you.
-If you have any questions, feel free to read my disclaimer and privacy policy.
+If you have any questions, please read my disclaimer and privacy policy.
 A special thanks to Lakeside Chautauqua for hosting my trip.
 All opinions in this article are my own.

 Talking to other visitors and locals was one of the highlights of our stay.
 The stories we heard, friendly faces, and constant “welcome to Lakeside” never grew old.
-We were told by multiple people, “once you’ve experienced Lakeside, you’ll be back!”
-And they are correct, I want to visit again.
+Multiple people told us, “Once you’ve experienced Lakeside, you’ll be back!”
+And they were correct, and I want to visit every year!

-I spent one morning chatting and walking around Lakeside with a new friend, Judy.
-We met on the porch of Hotel Lakeside.
-She has been visiting Lakeside for decades and I enjoyed hearing her stories, pro tips, and being introduced to some of the historic buildings and other lodging options in town.
+One morning, I chatted and walked around Lakeside with a new friend, Judy.
+We met on the hotel porch.
+She has been visiting Lakeside for decades, and I enjoyed hearing her stories and tips and being introduced to some of the historic buildings and other lodging options in town.
 This was just another delightful memory made during my visit.
-(Thank you Judy for blessing me with your time!)
+(Thank you, Judy, for blessing me with your time!)

 Admission to Lakeside Chautauqua

-Lakeside Chautauqua is a non-profit, secure, gated community that is open to the public.
-Guests and residents will need to purchase a Chautauqua Pass and auto pass during the summer months.
-After Labor Day, a Chautauqua Pass is not required to enter the community.
+Lakeside Chautauqua is a non-profit, secure, gated community open to the public.
+Between Memorial Day and Labor Day, guests and residents must purchase a Chautauqua Pass and auto pass for admission.
+After and before these dates, a pass is not required to enter the community.
 It’s highly recommended that you purchase your passes online for a smoother experience.

-Note: The number of Lakeside’s shopping and dining options, and amenities is closed between Labor Day and Memorial Day (with the exception of events like the Lakeside-Marblehead Lighthouse Festival in October)
+Note: The number of Lakeside’s shopping and dining options and amenities is closed between Labor Day and Memorial Day (except for events like the Lakeside-Marblehead Lighthouse Festival in October)

-The Chautauqua Pass (daily) is valid until 7 p.m. the following day and gives you access to all of the amenities at Lakeside; including the Hoover Auditorium and the Grindley Aquatic & Wellness Campus Pool and Wellness Center.
-For visitors attending a church service, or events, or are visiting to shop and dine, complimentary and partial day passes are available.
+The Chautauqua Pass (daily) is valid until the following day.
+It gives you access to all of Lakeside’s amenities, including the Hoover Auditorium and the Grindley Aquatic & Wellness Campus Pool and Wellness Center.
+Complimentary and partial day passes are available for visitors attending church service events or visiting to shop and dine.

 Hotel Lakeside

 Guests get the truest sense of Lakeside when they stay at the historic Hotel Lakeside.
-The hotel was built in 1875 and, to this day, it’s the oldest hotel I’ve ever stayed at.
-A written description of staying here will never replace an in-person experience, so you will need to trust me when I say this is genuinely a step back in time.
-Over the years, additions have been made; such as electricity, plumbing, elevator access, rewiring, a new kitchen, and air conditioning.
-However, there is no heating which is one of the reasons the hotel closes in the winter season.
+The hotel was built in 1875 and, to this day, is the oldest hotel I’ve ever stayed at.
+A written description of staying here will never replace an in-person experience, so you must trust me when I say this is genuinely a step back in time.
+Over the years, additions such as electricity, plumbing, elevator access, rewiring, a new kitchen, and air conditioning have been made.
+However, there is no heating, which is one of the reasons the hotel closes in the winter.

 There is a large front porch for sitting, rocking, and gathering.
-As you enter, you’ll notice the lobby, registration desk area, and Dining Room.
-The original structure, woodwork, details, and antiques throughout the hotel offer a glimpse of life in the late 19th and early 20th centuries.
-The rooms are snug and cozy, furnished with donated antiques from local residents, a remembrance of yesteryear.
+You’ll notice the lobby, registration desk area, and Dining Room as you enter.
+The hotel’s original structure, woodwork, details, and antiques offer a glimpse of life in the late 19th and early 20th centuries.
+The rooms are snug and cozy, furnished with donated antiques from residents, a remembrance of yesteryear.

-Hotel Lakeside is not the Hilton, it’s a local historic hotel meant as a place to unwind, unplug, and rest.
+It’s not the Hilton, but it is a charming historic hotel meant as a place to unwind, unplug, and rest.
 So prepare to sit back, leave your work at home, and enjoy lake life.
 There is WiFi, but no TVs, mini-fridges, or other modern amenities.
-Frank Sinatra was playing in the lobby, rockers swaying, books were being read, and families walking through Lakeside at 10 o’clock at night eating ice cream.
-This was exactly the kind of weekend I needed!
+Frank Sinatra was playing in the lobby, rockers were swaying, books were being read, and families were walking through Lakeside at 10 p.m. eating ice cream.
+This was precisely the kind of weekend I needed!

 Dining options at Lakeside Chautauqua

-The Hotel Lakeside Dining Room serves a hearty continental breakfast with waterfront views to hotel guests every day, except Sunday when a Brunch is available to the public.
-It serves lunch and dinner daily, front-porch service, and afternoon tea.
+The Hotel Lakeside Dining Room serves a hearty continental breakfast with waterfront views to hotel guests every day except Sunday when Brunch is available to the public.
+It serves lunch and dinner daily, front porch service, and afternoon tea.

-We enjoyed daily iced lattes and ice cream from Coffee & Cream.
+We enjoyed daily iced lattes and ice cream from Lakeside Coffee & Cream.
 They offer a full espresso bar and serve Velvet ice cream, smoothies, milkshakes, pastries, and light lunch items (available in deli case).
-Ooh La La! is another cafe serving up sweets like gelato, specialty drinks, pastries, and lunch items.
-And because Lakeside mimics a Hallmark movie, there are not one, or even two ice cream shops, but THREE!
-The Whistle Stop is an old-fashioned ice cream parlor serving hand-dipped Toft’s ice cream and freshly made popcorn.
+Ooh La La! is another cafe serving sweets like gelato, specialty drinks, pastries, and lunch items.
+And because Lakeside mimics a Hallmark movie, there are not one or even two ice cream shops, but THREE!
+The Whistle Stop is an old-fashioned ice cream parlor serving hand-dipped Toft’s ice cream, Dole Whip, and freshly made popcorn.
 A dream come true.

-Picking up donuts at The Patio is a must when you are visiting Lakeside.
+Picking up donuts at The Patio is a must when visiting Lakeside.
 Their donuts are made fresh daily with cake batter.
 I was told people line up to get these in the morning!
 The Patio is also known for its burgers, fried chicken, family meals, and desserts.
 They have a pretty extensive menu.
-And no destination is complete without a pizza parlor – that’s where Sloppy’s Sports Cafe comes in.
-Sloppy’s has even won an award for their pizza!
-If you want something unique, try their Chicken & Waffle Fry, Korean Beef, or Crab Rangoon pizzas.
+And no destination is complete without a pizza parlor – that’s where Lakeside Pizzera comes in.
+Formerly, Sloppy’s Sports Cafe still serves Sloppy’s pizza – which has won awards!
+Try their Chicken & Waffle Fry, Korean Beef, or Crab Rangoon pizzas if you want something unique.

 Things to do at Lakeside Chautauqua

-The list is vast, there is something for every age and interest.
-I found it easy, and safe, to allow my teenagers to explore on their own while I spent extra time resting, reflecting, and doing things I enjoyed.
+The list is vast; there is something for every age and interest.
+I found it easy and safe to allow my teenagers to explore independently while I spent extra time resting, reflecting, and doing things I enjoyed.
 Our favorite activities included swimming at the lake, using the Wellness Center, miniature golf, and enjoying the live music.

 The four Chautauqua pillars are recreation, education, arts and entertainment, and religion.
 During the summer months, you will find something offered daily in all of these categories.